T he breeze, blowing in from San Francisco Bay,

 "We're still going through the pictures I took of Tori Spelling to select just the right ones for the

-That had helped convince Prue that their becoming their Charmed characters was indeed real.
+That had helped convince Prue that the impossible had happened,

 Manor's living room.
 "But at least you're not being attacked by some unknown demon, the way